Zheckan/prep/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

+## License

-### I have no idea what license to use.
-Just don't be cunts and russians, russians can go and fuck themselves.
+### I have no idea what license to use, probably MIT (after small research).
+Just don't be cunts or russians, russians can go and fuck themselves.

+And there is small fee for using this content.
+Donate to [Come Back Alive](https://savelife.in.ua/en/donate-en/).
+Donate anything, as one [Ukrainian TV person](https://twitter.com/max_shcherbyna) said: "Donate is like a penis, there isn't small one".

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.